kaer98/BlindVinsmagning/Backend/README.md

 - **Cookie:**
   - `JWT` (string, required): JWT Cookie recieved from the [login](#post-apilogin) or [signup](#post-apisignup) endpoint.
 - **Response:**
-  - `201 Created` if the tasting is successfully created.
+  - `201 Created` with the new tastings object.
   - `400 Bad Request` if any required fields are missing or if a tasting with the same name already exists.
   - `500 Internal Server Error` if there's a server error.